bootlin/snagboot/docs/board_setup.md

 Please take care to check that the ROM code has not booted from any other source!

-Once the USB device has appeared, note its device id and vendor id, we will refer to those as ROMUSB\_PID and ROMUSB\_VID respectively.
-You should also note the usb product and vendor ids of the USB ethernet gadget in SPL, which you can find in your SPL’s configuration.
-We will refer to those as SPLUSB\_PID and SPLUSB\_VID.

 After registering a network interface with the host system, the board will periodically send BOOTP boot request  broadcasts.
 Once the BOOTP exchange is completed, the board will request a boot file from the TFTP server indicated by